Why Probate Takes Time in California Probate Cases

 Probate is designed to be verifiable.
 The court must be able to confirm that each step has been completed properly before allowing the process to continue.
 This includes confirming authority, reviewing documentation, and ensuring that all required notices and filings have been handled correctly.

 This level of verification requires documentation, coordination, and time.
-It is not based on assumption or trust.
 It is based on creating a record that can be reviewed and approved.

 Why Waiting Periods Are Required